M&T sees 'upward trajectory' for interest income, margin

 Adobe Stock

-Net income rose to $721 million, or $4.02 a share, from $690 million, or $3.98 a share, a year ago.
+Net income rose to $721 million, or $4.02 a share, from $690 million, or $3.98 a share, a year earlier.

-The $212 billion-asset regional bank said its average loans and leases increased 2% from a year earlier — and slightly from the prior quarter — as its commercial and industrial credits grew.
+The $212 billion-asset regional bank said its average loans and leases increased 2% from a year earlier — and rose slightly from the prior quarter — as its commercial and industrial credits grew.
 This included financial and insurance industry customers, motor vehicle and recreational finance dealers and service industry clients.
 The bank also grew its consumer portfolio, with advances in its recreational finance and automobile lending.

 The growth in those areas more than offset a 15% year-over-year decline in CRE loans.
 The bank has been consciously scaling back its CRE footprint for several quarters, seeking to reduce its concentration in the sector.
 The CRE portfolio still makes up about 21% of the bank's loans.

 M&T and many of its peers have retreated from CRE amid the fallout of the coronavirus pandemic, which resulted in increased vacancies in urban office, multifamily and retail properties.
-The Federal Reserve's high interest rate policy of the past couple years compounded matters by making loan payments higher for landlords.
+The Federal Reserve's high interest rate policy of the past couple of years compounded matters by making loan payments higher for landlords.
 This led to increased loan delinquency rates.

 Bank CRE mortgage delinquencies continued an upward climb through the second quarter.
 That extended a trend that began in the final quarter of 2022, according to Trepp analyst Emily Yue.
 The overall delinquency rate rose to 2.01% in the second quarter from 1.83% the previous quarter, "reflecting mounting pressure on the commercial real estate sector," Yue said.

-In comments at a September conference, however, Bible said Federal Reserve interest rate cuts would lower borrowing costs and likely boost loan demand in coming quarters.
+In comments at a September conference, however, Bible said Federal Reserve interest rate cuts would lower borrowing costs and could boost loan demand in coming quarters.
 This could also lower costs for CRE borrowers with adjustable-rate loans and minimize the likelihood of credits souring.
 Lower rates could gradually reduce banks' deposit costs, too, supporting the margin between what banks pay for funding and earn on lending.

 The Fed cut its benchmark rate by 50 basis points last month and signaled that several more reductions were likely later this year and next year.